 Key Market Segmentation:

 IMARC Group provides an analysis of the key trends in each sub-segment of the global vegan food market report, along with forecasts for growth at the global, regional and country level from 2020-2025.
-Our report has categorized the market based on region, type, service, organization size, and verticle.
+Our report has categorized the market based on product, service, type, and region.

 Breakup by Product:

 Meat substitutes currently represent the most popular type of vegan food around the world.
 This can be attributed to the introduction of a wide array of flavored meat substitutes by manufacturers across the globe.

 At present, soy accounts for the majority of the overall market share as it is a rich source of proteins, vitamins and minerals.

 At present, the majority of vegan food is distributed through supermarkets and hypermarkets as these stores offer a wide variety of products from different brands under one roof.

 Region-wise, Europe exhibits a clear dominance in the market due to the growing demand for lactose-intolerant and healthy food products across the region.